els0r/goProbe/README.md

 ### Supported Operating Systems

-goProbe is currently set up to run on Linux based systems and Mac OS X. Tested versions include:
+goProbe is currently set up to run on Linux based systems and Mac OS X. Tested versions include (but are most likely not limited to):

 * Ubuntu 14.04/15.04
 * Debian 7/8/9